HSF/hsf.github.io/_gsocblogs/2022/blog_Phoenix_MohammadHumayunKhan.md

 So, this is a short report of all the work that has been done in this project till the midterm evaluation.
 If you want to read in detail about the same, you can visit [my repo on GitHub](https://github.com/DamianArado/GSoC-2022-Phoenix/blob/main/PROGRESS.md).

-Thanks a lot for reading and please feel free to connect over [LinkedIn](https://www.linkedin.com/in/damianarado/) or [GitHub](https://github.com/DamianArado/).
+Thanks a lot for reading and please feel free to connect over [GitHub](https://github.com/DamianArado/).
 Have a great week ahead!  ^_^